mongodb/leafygreen-ui/.changeset/early-timers-smash.md

 '@lg-tools/build': patch
 ---

-Fixes `lodash` imports to use default exports of specific functions toenable tree-shaking and reduce bundle size.
+Fixes `lodash` imports to use default exports of specific functions to reduce component's bundle size.